Leaders and Influencers

 For centuries Pashtuns were simply called “Afghans,” though today that term usually refers to anyone from Afghanistan.
-They are the dominant and largest ethnic group in Afghanistan – some 16-18 million.
+They are one of the largest ethnic groups in Afghanistan – about 12.6 million.
 There are twice as many Pashtuns in Pakistan, concentrated in the northeast.
 Years of conflict have forced thousands to flee the region.
 Pashtuns speak various dialects of Pashto.

 Pashtuns believe they are from the lost tribes of Israel and descendants of King Saul.
 They are a rugged, hard-working people who love children but find it hard to provide for them.
 They hide their women and celebrate manly courage.
 Pashtuns excel in hospitality, and it is central to their sense of honor to treat all guests well.
 They love poetry and music and are devout in their faith.